mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 As you can see, there are declarations of routing and interactor generated by generator already.
 You probably noticed that class declaration is pretty complicated because of some crazy generic stuff.
 Don't worry, after implementing some Viper modules you will get what happens here, but for now just trust the force (the generator, to be more specific).

 Let's begin with defining what shall happen on the very beginning of the presenter lifecycle in Viper module - on a presenter to a view attach.
-To achieve that override the `attachView(attachingView: LoginContract.View?)` method.
-Don't forget to call super to allow Moviper do its setup work and to use `view` property, not the `attachingView` argument as a rule of the thumb! (the latter is necessary for correct orientation changes handling, we will cover it later)
+To achieve that let's override the `attachView(attachingView: LoginContract.View?)` method.
+Don't forget to call super to allow Moviper do its setup work, and don't forget to use `view` property, not the `attachingView` argument as a rule of the thumb! (the latter is necessary for correct orientation changes handling, we will cover it later, as many other details mentioned here ;) ).

 ```kotlin
 class LoginPresenter :